aimhigherweb/iec_website/content/what-we-do/optical-coherance-tomography-angiography-oct-a.md

 category: advanced-imaging-technology
 ---
 <div class="employee-heading">
-<p>Optical coherence tomography angiography (OCT-A) is a non-invasive scan that creates a three-dimensional image of the ocular vasculature by tracking individual blood cells in the eye.
+<p>Optical coherence tomography angiography (OCT-A) is a non-invasive scan that creates a three-dimensional image of the network of blood vessels in your eye by tracking individual blood cells.
-<p>OCT-A gives insight into microvascular changes before they even occur, making it particularly useful for early diagnosis and monitoring of retinal eye diseases, including <a href="/what-we-do/glaucoma/">glaucoma</a>, <a href="/what-we-do-macular-degeneration/">macular degeneration</a>, choroidal neovascularization, <a href="/what-we-do/diabetes-and-the-eye/">diabetes</a>, vein occlusions and optic neuropathies.<sup>1,2,3</sup>
+<p>OCT-A gives insight into small changes to the blood vessel network before they develop, making it particularly useful for early diagnosis and monitoring of retinal eye diseases, including <a href="/what-we-do/glaucoma/">glaucoma</a>, <a href="/what-we-do-macular-degeneration/">macular degeneration</a>, choroidal neovascularization, <a href="/what-we-do/diabetes-and-the-eye/">diabetes</a>, vein occlusions and optic neuropathies.<sup>1,2,3</sup>

 <p>The optometrists at <a href="/contact/">Innovative Eye Care</a> use the top of the range Heidelberg Spectralis OCT-A to obtain high-quality, precision images at high speeds.

 #### How does OCT-A work?

-Conventional OCT scans analyze the intensity pattern of reflected light from the retina in order to assess the anatomical structure.
-When multiple OCT scans are taken of the same location, changes in the reflection pattern over time can be analyzed to produce the OCT-A scan.
-When considering the principle, that the only moving object within the retina are the individual blood cells within the vasculature, this scan then allows analysis of the flow within the retinal and choroidal blood vessels.
+Conventional OCT scans assess the eye's structural integrity by analyzing light that is reflected from the back of the eye (the retina).
+When multiple OCT scans are taken of the same location, changes in the reflection pattern over time can be used to produce another specialised scan – the OCT-A scan.
+Because the only thing that's changing and moving as the scan is being taken are the blood cells, the OCT-A scan can track and assess the flow of blood.

 #### OCT-A of a healthy eye